-9VAC25-210-140.
+9 VAC 25-210-140.
 Public notice of VWP permit action and public comment period.

-A. Every draft VWP permit shall be given public notice paid for by the owner applicant, by publication once in a newspaper of general circulation in the area affected by the discharge.
+A. Every draft VWP permit shall be given public notice paid for by the owner applicant, by publication once in a newspaper of general circulation in the area affected by the [discharge proposed activity].
 The public notice must be published within 14 days of issuance of a draft VWP permit, or the 120-day VWP permit processing timeframe will be suspended until such publication.

-- B. The board shall allow a period of at least 30 days following the date of the public notice for interested persons to submit written comments on the tentative decision and to request a public hearing. - C. The contents of the public notice of an application for a VWP permit or proposed VWP permit action shall include: - 1.
+- B. The board shall [allow provide] a [comment] period of at least 30 days following the date of the public notice for interested persons to submit written comments on the tentative decision and to request a public hearing [on the VWP permit].
+[All written comments submitted during the comment period shall be retained by the board and considered during its final decision on the VWP permit.] - C. The contents of the public notice of an application for a VWP permit or proposed VWP permit action shall include: - 1.
 Name and address of the applicant.
 If the location of the activity differs from the address of the applicant the notice shall also state the location in sufficient detail such that the specific location may be easily identified; - 2.
-Brief description of the business or activity to be conducted at the discharge site; - 3.
-The name of the receiving waterway; - 4.
-A statement of the tentative determination to issue or deny a VWP permit; - 5.
-A brief description of the final determination procedure; - 6.
-The address, email address and phone number of a specific person at the state office from whom further information may be obtained; and conceptual engineering reports not required to be submitted as part of the application.
+Brief description of the business or activity to be conducted at the [discharge] site [of the proposed activity];